 Being in the southern hemisphere, South Africa enjoys their weather at the opposite times from the U.S. So, you need to check ahead and be prepared to avoid sunburn or a cold from being caught in the rain!
 Pack for the sunshine to keep you healthy and well.
 A sun hat, glasses, and sunscreen are musts.
 You don’t want to get anything like heatstroke or a sunburn after enjoying a day out.
+This can make you feel severely unwell, sometimes even to the point where you’ll need to wonder how to make yourself throw up to make yourself feel better.
+You don’t want this to ruin your trip!
 That African sun is intense!
 There are some great areas in South Africa for boat trips and surfing, such as towns like Durban.
 When you’re out by the coast, the sun doesn’t always feel as hot.
 So take precautions, and you’ll be able to enjoy your trip to the fullest.

 Be Sure To Tip